Need to talk? Call 1800 882 436.

 Key facts

-• A vaginal examination may be offered if you need a routine cervical screening test, you have pregnancy complications, induction of labour is recommended and during active labour.
+• A vaginal examination may be offered if you have pregnancy complications, if there is a need for an induction of labour and during your active labour stage — this helps your health team check your progress.

 What is a vaginal examination?